flaxandteal/aws-arches-terraform/bootstrap/README.md

 1. cd /bootstrap

 2. Create an IAM user in AWS
-In the AWS console create a new AWS user with the permissions in the json policies file in /aws-terraform-user-policies.
+In the AWS console create a new AWS user caled terraform-deployer and assign the AdministratorAccess policy.

 3. Initialize and Apply the Bootstrap Configuration: terraform init